finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 `IssuerCriteria` and `AssetCriteria` to specify the details of the issuer or asset you want to apply the concentration limit.

-In addition, you would need to specify the form of the concentration limit being used as a value limit range to apply a cap (upper bound) or floor (lower bound) to the identified asset, issuer or attributes.
+In addition, you would need to specify the form of the Concentration limit being used as a value limit range to apply a cap (upper bound) or floor (lower bound) to the identified asset, issuer or attributes.
 There are two options that allow this to be represented in value or percentage